seamusdemora/PiFormulae/ForAnyoneWhoOwnsARaspberryPiZero-2-3.md

 sudo apt-mark hold rpi-eeprom
 ```

 This may save a little bandwidth, but the "fat" app itself remains on your system.
-And you cannot "`apt remove rpi-eeprom`" due to some [*false* dependencies added by Raspberry Pi employees with a very dim knowledge of Debian's `apt` package system.
-And speaking of **dim knowledge**, ***Chief Know-Nothing enlightens us with his vapid opinions here.***](https://github.com/raspberrypi/rpi-eeprom/issues/622)
+And you cannot "`apt remove rpi-eeprom`" due to some *false* dependencies added by Raspberry Pi employees with a very dim knowledge of Debian's `apt` package system.
+And speaking of **dim knowledge**, [***Chief Know-Nothing enlightens us with his vapid opinions here.***](https://github.com/raspberrypi/rpi-eeprom/issues/622)

-After "banning" me from the RPi GitHub site for speaking up (or was it for simply submitting an Issue?), *Chief Know-Nothing* saved the last (and perhaps dumbest) remark on [Issue #622](https://github.com/raspberrypi/rpi-eeprom/issues/622) for himself: ***timg236*** wrote on Jan 7, 2025: "`The raspi-utils dependencies have been tidied up as part of ongoing package fragmentation work improve rpi-image-gen so closing this issue.`" ... "tidied up"?? ...
-That is a **_gross misrepresentation !_**
+After "banning" me from the RPi GitHub site for speaking up (or was it for simply submitting an Issue?), *Chief Know-Nothing* saved the last (and perhaps dumbest) remark on [Issue #622](https://github.com/raspberrypi/rpi-eeprom/issues/622) for himself: ***timg236*** wrote on Jan 7, 2025: "`The raspi-utils dependencies have been tidied up as part of ongoing package fragmentation work improve rpi-image-gen so closing this issue.`" ... "tidied up"?? ... ***That is a gross misrepresentation; they mostly remain fragmented, ill-conceived, and in more than one case - useless !***

 As of this writing, the `raspi-utils` package still has an "imagined dependency" imposed by *Chief Know-Nothing* for the `rpi-eeprom` package.
-The `raspi-utils` package includes several tools that may be occasionally **_useful_** for RPi Zero, 2 and 3 owners, including `vcgencmd`, `dtoverlay`, and `dtparam`... but they have nothng to do with `rpi-eeprom`.
+The `raspi-utils` package includes several tools that may be occasionally **_useful_** for RPi Zero, 2 and 3 owners, including `vcgencmd`, `dtoverlay`, and `dtparam`.
+But they have nothing to do with `rpi-eeprom`.
 Why all of these *imagined* dependencies?... stupidity is the only explanation I can imagine.

 #### Option 2: Use Debian's `equivs` package to create a "Dummy" package for `rpi-eeprom`:

+Are we obligated to acquiesce to the dim-witted Chief Know-Nothing... to accept for installation a bloated package whose name and sole function is to manage ***EEPROM hardware... hardware that does not even exist on RPi Zero, 2 or 3 ?*** As it turns out, thanks to the Debian heritage of the RPi software distribution, ***the answer is, "No - we are not bound to the Chief's brain-dead decisions."***

 *  The first step is to remove the _Chief's_ `rpi-eeprom`: